dadhi/DryIoc/docs/DryIoc.Docs/RegisterResolve.md

 ## RegisterInitializer

-`RegisterInitializer` allows to pass the action to be invoked on created a service before returning it from resolve method, or before injecting it as dependency.
+`RegisterInitializer` allows to pass the action to be invoked when service is created and just before returning it from the `Resolve` method, or before injecting it as dependency.

-__Note:__ From the implementation perspective `RegisterInitializer` is just a sugar for registering a [Decorator](Decorators).
+__Note:__ From the implementation perspective `RegisterInitializer` is just a sugar for the [Decorator](Decorators).

 Let's say we want to log the creation of our service:
 ```cs